rsecchi/eurotherm/README.md

 # web interface

-The directory web\_frontend should be used as DocumentRoot The directory cgi-bin should be linked to the CGI directory
+>The directory web\_frontend should be used as DocumentRoot
+>The directory cgi-bin should be linked to the CGI directory

-example
+>Example of Apache configuration

 ```
 ScriptAlias /cgi-bin/ /var/www/cgi-bin/